RightsandWrongsgit/ARMTEC/theme/twig.md

 [Don't forget to make sure you have the TWIG templates being used and their preferred alternates turned on](../cicd/envsettings.md#whats-this-twig-stuff)

+Run this code block from your terminal CLI and it will add more context specific alternative template suggestions for the node twig template you want to customize.

 ```
 <?php